elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 * During the writing stage of a grant proposal, members of a multi partners project or consortium need to agree on how to address data management during (and after) the project, and formalise the way of working in the proposal.
 * What information regarding data management is needed at different phases (preparation, submission, execution, wrap up, reporting to the funders) in the project needs to be decided in advance.
-* There is a need to understand the institutional landscape in terms of legal requirements, data policies, IT services, etc. that are needed to carry out the project.
-They might vary among individual institutions in the project consortium:
+* There is a need to understand the institutional landscape in terms of legal requirements, data policies, IT services, and so on that are essential to carry out the project.
+They might vary among individual institutions involved in the project consortium:
   * Not every institution has a centralised IT department to support data management; often data management is carried out by the group itself without help from the IT department.
   * Legal and ethical requirements, data policies, etc. can be very different or even not be in place in some institutions.
 * Data management strategies and the types of data generated can change during the project.